 Employees must understand the company’s vacation leave policy.
 This policy should be written and outlined in the Employee Handbook.
 Some areas to cover in the leave policy include:

-• how to submit a vacation request (paper form or using vacation scheduling software)
+• How to submit a vacation request (using vacation scheduling software)

 Additional information should be provided on the vacation leave and request procedures during the hiring and on-boarding process.
 The employee’s immediate supervisor should also answer any questions the employee might have about the vacation leave policy.